Drakkar-Software/OctoBot/docs/source/pages/Tentacle-Manager.rst

 And all the default tentacles package from this repository will be installed (and activated).

-If you want to modify or disable some of them `see this wiki page <https://github.com/Drakkar-Software/OctoBot/wiki/Customize-your-OctoBot>`_.
+If you want to modify or disable some of them `see this page <Customize-your-OctoBot.html>`_.

 Add new tentacles packages to your OctoBot
 ------------------------------------------